2019, bonded rubber mulch, loose rubber mulch, safety surface, safety tiles

 Our NFSS can be used for both indoor and outdoor playground areas.
 It is comprised of the highest quality EPDM or TPV rubber granules blended with a polyurethane binder and is poured-in-place and professionally installed on site.
 NFSS comes in a variety of bright, cheerful colors, and will increase the safety, beauty and life of your playground for years to come!

-Contact No Fault today for more information about what playground surfacing product is right for your needs and meets your budget.
+Contact No Fault today for more information about what playground surfacing product is right for your needs and budget.
 Our skilled Regional Account Managers are ready to assist you.